Kevin-Cai-dev/node-vc-monitor/README.md

 subscriptions.
 It is currently hosted by me on Heroku.
 This is a self-project aimed to both provide a useful service as well as allowing me to learn new tools.

 WARNING: This bot has not been fully tested and may contain bugs.
 If you ever want to use it, be careful.
 Performance across multiple servers has not been tested very thoroughly (since I don't have many servers to test it on) and may produce unexpected results.
+It utilises privileged intents and so its capability is limited to < 100 servers before needing to be verified/whitelisted.

 You can access the bot [here](https://discord.com/api/oauth2/authorize?client_id=859728389883953163&permissions=142480&scope=bot).